Ben Cline

-Benjamin Lee Cline (born February 29, 1972) is an American lawyer and politician who has served as the U.S. representative for Virginia's 6th congressional district since 2019.
+Benjamin Lee Cline (born February 29, 1972) is an American politician and lawyer serving as the U.S. representative for Virginia's 6th congressional district since 2019.
 A member of the Republican Party, he represented the 24th district in the Virginia House of Delegates from 2002 to 2018.

 Early life and education

 Cline was born on February 29, 1972, in Stillwater, Oklahoma, and grew up in Rockbridge County, Virginia.
 He is the son of Philip L. Cline and Julie Cline.

 Cline graduated from Lexington High School in 1990, and graduated with a B.A. from Bates College in 1994.
 He earned a J.D. degree from University of Richmond School of Law in 2007.

 Career outside of politics

 From 2002 to 2007, including his years in law school, Cline was president of NDS Corporation, a Virginia-based company providing sales and marketing assistance to rural Internet and technology businesses.
 After graduating from law school, he served as an assistant Commonwealth's Attorney for Rockingham County and the city of Harrisonburg until 2013.
 Before his election to Congress, Cline maintained a private law practice in Lexington, Harrisonburg, and Amherst.